 With nothing interesting story-wise, I expected the game to be all about the action.
 In this respect, Samurai Western is even more disappointing.

 Each stage in the game is essentially the exact same thing, little more than an exercise in smashing the square button to attack hordes of cloned cowboys that appear out of thin air.
 Pressing R1 makes it possible to magically avoid bullets, knives, and any other projectiles that come Gojiro’s way.
 While the first few minutes seemed somewhat entertaining, I was surprised to find that there was nothing else to the game besides what I’ve already described.
 The environments changed a little bit from level to level, but regardless of whether I was on Main Street or inside a mansion, stage one was exactly the same as stage three, and stage three was exactly the same as stage five.
 Run and dodge, dodge and run, hack, slash, repeat.
 It’s uninspired, uninteresting, and shows less sophistication than a Baby Einstein video.

-The disc boasts a wealth of unlockables and even a rudimentary two player mode, but it's all irrelevant since the core game is a raw, unfinished concept that does not deserve to be called a finished product.
-No one wanted this game to be great more than I did, and quite frankly I think it's terrible.
-My impression after spending a few days with Samurai Western is that the experience was analogous to watching epileptics having sex—it's a shaky, jittery mess leaving everyone involved unsatisfied.
+The disc boasts a wealth of unlockables and even a rudimentary two player mode, but it’s all irrelevant since the core game is a raw, unfinished concept that does not deserve to be called a finished product.
+No one wanted this game to be great more than I did, and quite frankly I think it’s terrible.
+My impression after spending a few days with Samurai Western is that the experience was that it’s a shaky, jittery mess leaving players unsatisfied.
 There is no art in this violence.

 - So Videogames Ep.
 303: Inside Carlos Baseball - September 26, 2022